This text is translated into Russian by google automatic human level neural machine.

 - Would people have coped without the ability to self-purification of nature itself?

-- The warm waters of the Gulf of Mexico have made their positive contribution to the elimination of the consequences, the bacteria helped to cope with the pollution of the aquatic environment, although most of the oil still settled to the bottom, evaporated into the atmosphere or was ashore.
-And even in such sub-equatorial conditions favorable for the liquidation of the Gulf of Mexico, only about 25 percent of the oil was collected or burned, and nature struggled with the remaining 75 percent.
-In addition, there was a large emission in the water column and the atmosphere of no account of associated gas.
-American colleagues told us in detail how they coped with the consequences of the disaster in the Gulf of Mexico, understanding our interest in this issue, because Russian companies are increasing their oil and gas production on the shelf of six seas, including the Arctic.
-Also, foreign experts acquainted us with the results of various experimental works on the elimination of spills, which they conduct in arctic conditions on the shelf of Alaska.
+- The warm waters of the Gulf of Mexico made a positive contribution to the elimination of consequences, bacteria helped to cope with the pollution of the aquatic environment, although most of the oil still settled to the bottom, evaporated into the atmosphere or ended up on the shore.
+And even in the subequatorial conditions of the Gulf of Mexico, favorable for elimination works, only about 25 percent of the oil was collected or burned, and nature fought with the remaining 75 percent.
+In addition, there was a large emission of unaccounted-for associated gas into the water column and atmosphere.
+Our American colleagues told us in detail how they coped with the aftermath of the disaster in the Gulf of Mexico, understanding our interest in this issue, because Russian companies are increasing oil and gas production on the shelf of six seas, including the Arctic.
+Also, foreign experts familiarized us with the results of various experimental works to eliminate spills, which they are carrying out in Arctic conditions on the shelf of Alaska.

 - How relevant is the experience of American scientists to Russia?

 - For us, it is undoubtedly relevant.
 For example, in the United States, great attention during the liquidation of such spills is paid to the burning and use of dispersants, which help to decompose oil into less harmful components.
 And for each specific application of dispersants, we still need a special permit from Rosprirodnadzor, which requires time for approval.
 Dispersants must be purchased abroad, or create their own.
 Some Russian organizations have already created or are creating analogues, and, perhaps, even better than foreign, mixtures of compounds for eliminating such consequences.
 Today we are talking about conducting experimental work and obtaining various approvals for their application.